 Perfect!
 Let’s get started then!

 To do this exercise, think about each category as a window.
-We will have four windows through which we will be looking out, each showing us different things.
+We will have four windows through which we will be looking out today.
+Each showing yourself from a different perspective.

 What does everyone know about me?

 The first window we are going to look through is a public window.
-This window will show us what is it that you know about yourself and others know about you to – in other words, what information are public about you.
+This window will show us what is it that you know about yourself and others know about you too – in other words, what information are public and relatively widely known about you.
 It can be as simple as your name, surname, the job you do, but it can also be some of your other characteristics that are widely recognizable (eg. clumsy, likes parties, always wears flowery accents on clothes etc.).

 Give it a minute and think about what you know about yourself that others know as well.